xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-12-timed-shutdown.md

     <br><br>
     You step forward, studying the grid and its complex connections.
 The answer lies in calculating how long the power will take to shut down once the switch is flipped.
     <br><br>
     Jolly’s eyes flicker with unease. <i>“This has to be precise.
-If we get it wrong, the palace’s defenses won’t fall, and we’ll be trapped out here—cut off from the Crystal of Joy with no way in.”</i>
+If we get it wrong, the palace’s defenses won’t fall, and we’ll be trapped out here — cut off from the Crystal of Joy with no way in.”</i>
 objective: >
     Calculate the true time it will take for the palace's defenses to power down after cutting the main supply at Node A, using the corrupted power instructions as your guide.
 outcome: >